telematics-lab/IoD_Sim/docs/analysis.md

 - **get_rssi.py**: Extracts Received Signal Strength Indicator (RSSI) from the XML summary file.
 - **latency_lte.py**: Analyzes and plots latency data for scenarios in which LTE technology is employed.
 - **latency_wifi+lte.py**: Analyzes and plots latency data for scenarios in which both Wi-Fi and LTE technologies are adopted.
+- **leo-geo-view.py**: Interactive 3D viewer for LEO/NR runs.
+Draws the constellation, the UEs, the ISL routing tree, the UE-to-satellite service links and the REM in ECEF coordinates, animated over simulated time.
+Takes a results directory (or asks for one), writes `leo-geo-view.html` into it and opens it.
+Three views are available as buttons in the page: *Simulated* (nodes, links and trails move with the time slider), *Trajectories* (every path at once) and *Both*; `--view` picks the one to open on, and defaults to showing everything unless the run is large enough that the paths would slow the animation.
+Each node keeps one colour across its path, marker and trail, and gets its own legend entry when the layer has few enough nodes.
+Use `--max-points` / `--max-frames` / `--trail` to trade detail for smoothness on large runs, `--no-animation` for a static view and `--no-browser` to only write the file.
 - **lte-split_MacUlStats_per_drone.py**: Parse LTE MAC Ul Stats file and output one CSV per drone containing LTE Cell ID and TB size.
 - **lte-split_RlcUlStats_per_drone.py**: Parse LTE Rlc Ul Stats file and output one file per drone/IMSI containing the LTE Cell ID.
 - **lte-throughput_per_drone.py**: Computes LTE throughput statistics per drone.
 - **merge_trajectory_powerconsumption.py**: Merges drone trajectory data with power consumption statistics.
 - **pcap-get_pdr.py**: Given a pcap file, for each drone connected to the LTE network extrapolate tcp payload length and export everything in CSV.
+- **plot-leo-nr-ue-stats.py**: Per-UE experience plots for LEO/NR runs: delay and jitter, throughput, SINR (data and control) and the distance/elevation of the serving satellite, with RRC events, ISL path changes and scenario labels marked on the time axis.
+Also produces one aggregate figure per satellite (throughput, delay, connected UEs, SINR across served UEs).
+Takes a results directory and writes into its `graphs/` subfolder.
 - **plr_datarate.py**: Plot PDR/PLR data over distance for different simulations with different datarate.
 - **plr_\*.py**: Scripts to evaluate packet loss rate in different scenarios.
 - **preview.py**: Provides a preview of a given simulation configuration in terms of drone trajectories and ZSPs position..